 Note: This list is always expanding!
 If you have used the Onnu as a character in your stories, just let me know and I can add a little blurb.

 - Beannach – Listen to a pronunciation here.
 Meaning horned or pronged, as in the horns of animals or of mountain peaks.

 - Maoil – Listen to a pronunciation here.
 Many meanings, including a hillock or summit, to be overflowing with abundance, or to be hornless, scarce, or bare.

 - Anbhu – ON-wuh.
-Fabricated word with no meaning.
+Fabricated word with no meaning in this context.